2bndy5/sphinx-social-cards/_sources/layouts/shapes/index.rst.txt

 Basic Shapes
 ============

-There are a couple of basic shapes supported.
-They are `ellipse <Ellipse>` and `rectangle <Rectangle>`.
-These shapes use a common attribute called `border <Border>` to control rendering the stroke that outlines the shapes.
+There are a few basic shapes supported.
+These shapes all use a common attribute called `border <Border>` to control rendering the stroke that outlines the shapes.

 .. autoclass:: sphinx_social_cards.validators.layers.Border
     :members: